Martin Foyle: Hereford United

 Foyle was appointed manager of newly relegated Conference club Hereford United on 30 May 2012.
 He appointed Andy Porter as his assistant.
-His first signings were defender Luke Graham and goalkeeper James Bittner on free transfers from Forest Green Rovers.
+His first signings were defender Luke Graham and goalkeeper James Bittner on free free transfers from Forest Green Rovers.
 Three further free transfers arrived in defenders Andy Gallinagh and Chris Carruthers, and attacker Marlon Jackson.
 He further added wingers Marley Watkins and Ryan Bowman to bring his squad to 18 players.
 More youngsters arrived in the form of loanee Tom Nichols and former Birmingham City youth team midfielder Ashley Sammons.

 Going into the season, he further bolstered the squad's links to Forest Green by bringing in striker Phil Marsh and defender Chris Todd on loan.
 The "Bulls" began the season in impressive form defensively, but soon became afflicted with injuries to numerous members of the small squad.
 Financial problems became acute, as player's wage payments were missed.
 Despite this, Foyle masterminded a 3–1 FA Cup giant-killing over nearby League Two side Shrewsbury Town.
 Hereford finished in sixth place in the league, ten points outside the play-off places.

-Hereford struggled in the 2013–14 season, and off the pitch faced a serious financial crisis which meant that Foyle admitted the entire playing staff would have to leave the club in the summer of 2014.
+Hereford struggled in the 2013–14 season, and off the pitch faced a serious financial crisis, which meant that Foyle admitted the entire playing staff would have to leave the club in the summer of 2014.
 Despite this, he won the Conference Manager of the Month award for January 2014 after Hereford went four games unbeaten amidst their growing financial crisis.
 Foyle parted company with Hereford on 19 March 2014, with the club in 18th place, four points above the relegation zone.

 Following continuing non-payment of money owed to him by the club, Foyle issued a winding-up petition against Hereford United Football Club (1939) Ltd.